-Calling all softball and lacrosse teams!
+Calling all teams!
 We want to invite you and your team to be involved in Play4TheCure this year.
 Any team can participate, whether college, high school, junior high or community league!
 All you have to do is commit to raising funds for NFCR at one of your games.
 Now, when you dedicate your team to hosting a Play4theCure game, your team will receive a FREE Play4theCure kit!
 The kit contains 50 Play4theCure wristbands to jump-start your fundraiser and an informational fundraising packet to help make your event a success.
 Help save lives this season by participating in Play4theCure with your community and teams around the country.
 With your help, we can get even closer to finding a cure!

 Together, we use our passion for sports to raise funds for cancer research, awareness of the importance early detection, and share our knowledge of cancer fighting tips.
 To get involved please register a game or tournament NFCR will collaborate with you to organize and promote your event.

 During your game tweet @NFCR pictures with the tag #Play4theCure